-Taught at: Primarily at Grafton Campus, with placements at external locations as required

-Application closing date: 1 July 2024 Classes start: 3 March 2025
+Taught at: Primarily at Grafton Campus, with placements at external locations as required Application closing date: 1 July 2024

 In order to apply for the BOptom, you must have completed the prerequisite courses usually taken in Year 1 of the Bachelor of Science at the University of Auckland, or the Health Sciences First Year Programme at the University of Otago.
 Alternatively, you must have completed a relevant degree in, for example, science, health sciences or biomedical science.